mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 through the new standards.

-When working on regulated projects at Med-Tech, there usually were very tight requirements on which datatypes were to be used for what, which turned out to be lists of primitives to be memorized by each developer.
+When working on regulated projects at Med-Tech, there usually were very tight requirements on which data types were to be used for what, which turned out to be lists of primitives to be memorized by each developer.
 However, throughout his career, Dominik spent way too many hours debugging and fixing issues caused by these types being incorrect.
 In an attempt to bring a closer semantic meaning to these lists, he eventually wrote [@SI_LIB] as a side project.